lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 **Questions**

 * What k-mer did you use?
-* What is the N50 of the assembly?
+* What is the N50 of the assembly? (in basespace, not in k-mer space)
-* What is the size of the largest contig?
+* What is the size of the largest contig? (in basespace, not in k-mer space)
 * How many contigs are there in the `contigs.fa` file?
 Use `grep -c NODE contigs.fa`.
 Is this the same number as velvet reported?